FriendSoftwareLabs/friendchat/README.md

 ### Video / Audio Conferencing, aka Live

 FriendChat allows p2p video and audio calls over webRTC, supported by the presence service.
-The limits to number of participants is practical; the bandwidth and power of your device.
+The limit to number of participants is practical; the bandwidth and power of your device.

 #### Invites